Celebrating Diversity at the Puerto Aventuras International Film Festival (PAIFF)

-The Puerto Aventuras International Film Festival (PAIFF) is proud to present the recipients of our Fall Early Bird Awards.
-These five powerful works represent diverse voices, perspectives, and styles from across the globe.
-Each film has earned an official selection and will screen during our annual festival, taking place March 25–29, 2026 in Puerto Aventuras, Mexico.
+The Puerto Aventuras International Film Festival (PAIFF) is thrilled to announce the recipients of our Fall Early Bird Bi-monthly Awards!
+These five remarkable films showcase diverse voices, perspectives, and styles from around the globe.
+Each film has earned an official selection and will screen during our annual festival, taking place from March 25–29, 2026, in beautiful Puerto Aventuras, Mexico.

-Alongside our Summer Early Bird winners, these films will now compete for honors at our red carpet awards gala in March.
-And remember, our final deadline for submissions runs until the end of the year, with the next Early Bird Awards round closing on November 3rd.
+Alongside our Summer Early Bird winners, these films will compete for honors at our glamorous red carpet awards gala in March.
+Don't forget, our final deadline for submissions runs until the end of the year, with the next Early Bird Awards round closing on November 3rd.
+So, filmmakers, get your submissions in!

 Best Feature: Welcome to Vegas